abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

   ![call-stack](./img/call-stack-5.png)
   ![call-stack](./img/call-stack-6.png)

-> **Note:** Using the stack is convenient, but there's a cost: saving all that info can take up a lot of memory.
-Each of those function calls takes up some memory, and when your stack is too tall, that means your computer is saving information for many function calls.
-At that point, you have two options:
+> **Note:** Using a stack is convenient but comes at a memory cost.
+Each function call consumes memory, and when the stack is too tall, your computer stores information for many calls.
+In such a situation, you have two options:
 >
 > - You can rewrite your code to use a loop instead.
 > - You can use something called [tail recursion](./2-Algorithms.md#eliminating-tail-recursion).
 That's an advanced recursion topic.
 It's also only supported by some languages, not all.